 In most offshore havens it`s radically different.
 Mostly, the size of the authorised capital of an offshore company does not have a legally prescribed minimum.
 If it does, the minimum is really small - think 2 US dollars or equivalent.
 Consequently, there are no requirements to have a substantial amount of paid-up capital.
 Thereafter, the law does not require that the subscribed capital be paid-up in a certain timeframe.
 Therefore an offshore company can have an authorised capital of 10 US dollars, of which the amount of 2 US dollars is subscribed for (by a nominee company), but remains unpaid.
 At the same time, this flexibility allows the owners of the company to choose any amount of capital they wish, and to be very flexible with the rules of how and when the capital has to be subscribed for and paid up.
 Flexibility is the keyword here.

 In most offshore jurisdictions there is a government duty or capital tax payable at incorporation (and often annually thereafter) of the offshore company.
-The amount of this duty depends on the size of the authorised capital of the company.
-However, usually there is a pre-set minimum of the government duty.
-As in Seychelles, the registration duty for an IBC (International Business Company) is $100 for any company with an authorised capital of $100`000 or less.
-The $100`000 is therefore the maximum possible authorised capital that you can get registered by still paying the minimum duty.
-Therefore this amount will usually be registered as "standard" by the offshore service provider.
-Going to higher capital is possible, but will involve higher duty.
-Going lower is also possible, but needless, as the duty will remain the same anyway.
-This concept of "maximum authorised capital to which minimum duty applies" is repeating itself virtually through all offshore jurisdictions.
-It is sometimes also called "optimum authorized capital".
+The amount of this duty often depends on the size of the authorised capital of the company.
+Usually there is a pre-set minimum of the government duty.
+However, in Seychelles the registration duty for an IBC (International Business Company) is $100 for any company with any amount of authorised capital.
+This means You can have the authorized share capital of Your IBC to be $1 or a few billions US dollars, and this will not affect the registration duty at all.
+The $100`000 amount will normally be registered as "standard" by the offshore service provider.
+This amount of authorized share capital is taken as default purely for the sake of convenience.
+Any deviations from it are possible with no extra cost.